MQ-Student-Jesse-Nguyen/MQ-Cybersec/README.md

 *Workshops*

-Occassionally, members will host workshops that are basically like tutorials to teach about a certain vulnerability.
+Occassionally, members (such as myself) will host workshops that are basically like tutorials to teach about a certain vulnerability.
 This workshop may include:

 - Small presentation
 - Demonstration of vulnerability